Charlottesville Union Station: History

 When Amtrak took over most intercity passenger rail service in 1971, the Southern Railway opted to continue running the Southern Crescent itself, at Union Station.
 The James Whitcomb Riley (later the Cardinal) used Main Street Station to the east, as well as stopping at Union Station until early in 1977.
 The last train between Charlottesville and Richmond ran on June 14, 1976, when the Amtrak changed the route of the James Whitcomb Riley.
 Afflicted with rising costs, the Southern Railway relented and turned the Southern Crescent over to Amtrak on February 1, 1979.
 Amtrak renamed it as the Crescent and made Union Station the Charlottesville stop for the Cardinal as well.

 For most of the next three decades, the only trains calling at Charlottesville were the Crescent, which arrived northbound during the morning rush and southbound in the evening, and the thrice weekly Cardinal, which arrived westbound at lunchtime and eastbound before the afternoon rush.
 In 2009, Amtrak extended a Northeast Regional round-trip to Lynchburg (since extended to Roanoke) by way of Charlottesville.
 On July 11, 2022, Amtrak added a second daily round-trip, an afternoon departure of Amtrak's overnight train of the Northeast Corridor, numbers 66/67, the former Night Owl, was added to the Northeast Regional.

 Since 1999, the former baggage handling facility is home to the Amtrak ticket office and waiting area.
 The main facility was privately developed into the commercial restaurant, Wild Wing Cafe, which has now closed.
 Plans coincident with the redevelopment to create a transportation hub at Union Station were not realized.
 Instead, in 2007 Charlottesville completed the Downtown Transit Center one mile across town.

 However, the station does serve as an intermodal transportation nexus, with connecting Amtrak Thruway motorcoach service to Richmond Staples Mill Road station for some trains there, a 200-plus-space parking lot, and a Greyhound Lines bus stop.
 The Virginia Breeze, a bus service sponsored by the Virginia Department of Rail and Public Transportation, stops a few miles to the west at a shopping center.
 These services allow Charlottesville travelers to reach various airports and other destinations in the region.
 The Charlottesville Free Trolley stops just north of the station, and connects Downtown and the University of Virginia.

-Out of the twenty-one Virginia stations, Charlottesville is the fourth busiest, according to the FY2018 ridership.
+Out of the twenty-one Virginia stations, Charlottesville is the fifth busiest, according to the FY2025 ridership.
 This is mainly due to the large number of passengers traveling between this station and Washington, Baltimore and points north.